Eual11/NedNes-/ppu_bugs.md

 - there are missing pixels in the coin at the top of mario
 - moreover when i jump high enough to the scoreboard, it starts glitching [Fixed]
 - Blard SpriteRam Test fails with error 02
+- There is still some problems in sprite and background priority, maybe it's spritehit zero problem